AvinashSappati/KGP-Pooling/README.md

 ---

-## Testing Strategy
-To ensure the mathematical validity and physical stability of the system, two testing paradigms are utilized:
-* **Unit/Integration Testing (Jest):** Automated scripts verify the time-overlap logic, regional sorting, agglomerative clustering math, and vehicle/luggage constraints in isolation, ensuring edge cases do not break the matchmaking pipeline.
-* **Load/Stress Testing (k6):** Simulates high-concurrency end-sem traffic (e.g., hundreds of virtual students posting intents simultaneously) to validate database connection stability, queue handling, and server memory limits.

----

-## Future Scalability Roadmap (Infrastructure Upgrades)
+## Future Scalability Roadmap
-To scale this application to support 15,000+ concurrent students without altering the core user features, the following backend optimizations are slated for the next deployment phase:

-1. **B-Tree Compound Indexing:** Applying indexes to `{ fromNode: 1, toNode: 1, departureTime: 1 }` to convert $O(N)$ MongoDB collection scans into $O(\log N)$ lookups during the Phase 1 Global Filter step.
-2. **TTL (Time-To-Live) Database Cleanup:** Implementing native MongoDB TTL indexes to automatically prune `Pool` and `Intent` documents exactly 2 hours after their departure window expires, keeping the database permanently lightweight.
-3. **Mongoose Connection Pooling:** Establishing and holding a pool of active TCP connections to MongoDB, bypassing the 50-100ms SSL handshake delay during sudden traffic spikes.
+Having successfully optimized the database layer, the following backend architecture upgrades are slated to support 15,000+ concurrent students:

+1. **Message Queue Offloading (Redis/BullMQ):** Moving the Agglomerative Clustering algorithm out of the main Express thread and into background worker threads to prevent Node.js event-loop blocking under heavy O(N^2) mathematical loads.
-4. **Redis Dashboard Caching:** Storing computationally expensive feed calculations in an in-memory Redis cache to serve the primary dashboard in ~1ms, bypassing MongoDB reads entirely until a cache invalidation is triggered by a new intent.
+2. **Dashboard Caching:** Storing computationally expensive feed calculations in an in-memory Redis cache to serve the primary dashboard in ~1ms, bypassing MongoDB reads entirely until a cache invalidation is triggered.
+3. **Mongoose Connection Pooling:** Establishing and holding a pool of active TCP connections to MongoDB, bypassing the SSL handshake delay during sudden traffic spikes.
-5. **Rate Limiting:** Applying `express-rate-limit` to authentication and intent-creation endpoints to protect against brute-force script attacks and control server load.
+4. **Rate Limiting:** Applying `express-rate-limit` to authentication and intent-creation endpoints to protect against brute-force script attacks.
-6. **Automated CI/CD Pipelines:** Integrating GitHub Actions to automate Jest unit testing and streamline zero-downtime production deployments across Vercel and Render upon successful test passes.